-36-year-old Sonja Buloh visits his father Bojan in Tasmania's capital after 20 years absence.
+36-year-old Sonja Buloh visits her father Bojan in Tasmania's capital after 20 years absence.
 She left him when he beat her up in a drunken rage, and she finds him a sad alcoholic.
 That brings back the memories of their hard life 30 years ago when they emigrated to Australia from Slovenia.
-Written by

 enjoyable, realistic little film, great scenic photography